ahuarte47/duckdb-pdal/README.md

     );
     ```

     All input attributes with types not supported by PDAL are ignored.
-In addition, each `writer` type supports a specific set of `dimensions`,
+In addition, each `writer` type only supports a specific set of `dimensions`,
     so more input attributes could be ignored in the output.

 ### Supported Functions and Documentation